Seattle Convention Center: Summit

 The Summit building, opened in 2023, is one block northeast of the Arch building and contains 573,770 sqft of exhibition and meeting space.
 It is bound by Pine Street to the south and Olive Way to the north, with 9th Avenue to the west and Boren Avenue to the east; the northeast corner of the building hangs over a section of Interstate 5.
 The ground floor includes a lobby, retail spaces, and a public parking garage; several mezzanines connect to a subterranean exhibition space and a flex hall above the ground floor.
 Two floors are reserved for 62 meeting rooms and an outdoor terrace, while the highest floors are a 58,000 sqft ballroom.
 Summit has 19 elevators, 42 escalators, and several stairways.
 The expansion incorporates environmentally-friendly features, including a rooftop solar array, reclaimed wood furnishings, radiant flooring for heating, and fabric paneling.
+The wood finishes use local species from the Pacific Northwest.

+Salvaged timber from demolished buildings was used for railings and lobby accents; ballroom panels were made from logs that once floated in Pacific Northwest waters, bearing marks from burrowing molluscs; and the Hill Climb features Madrona wood, a native species found from British Columbia to Northern California.

+The building's initial retail tenants include Ethan Stowell's restaurant Bombo Italian Kitchen, a Monorail Espresso location, and Piroshky Piroshky.
+Additional spaces for Wild Rye Bakery and Pike Brewing also opened in 2023.